jonnyzzz/kotlin-native-mpp-template/README.md

 In The Branch
 =============

-That branch contains an example of the `macos X64` setup for Kotlin/Native.
+That branch contains an example of the `linux x86_64` setup for Kotlin/Native.

 Use the
 ```
-./gradlew runDebugExecutableMacosX64
+./gradlew runDebugExecutableLinuxX64
 ```

 To tun the application!